wez/atomicparsley/README.md

 ## A note on maintenance!

-> I made some fixes to the original project on sourceforge back in in 2009 and
+> I made some fixes to the original project on sourceforge back in 2009 and
 > became the de-facto fork of AtomicParsley as a result.
 However, I haven't
 > used this tool myself in many years and have acted in a very loose guiding
 > role since then.